Amaryllis is a bulbous plant that is truly magnificent when it blooms in fall, or winter indoors.

 To keep the bulbs over winter, choose a rather dry, ventilated and dark place.

-Pruning and watering amaryllis
+Care and watering for amaryllis

 Regular watering and add organic fertilizer upon planting the bulb.